TavoJG/TavoJG/README.md

+# TavoJG - Web Developer and more...
 - 👋 Hi, I’m @TavoJG
-- 👀 I’m interested in Full-Stack developing and Big Data.
+- 👀 I’m interested in Full-Stack web developing
+-  :sparkles: I also have experience into **Statistical Analysis** and **Big Data**
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning CI/CD procedures
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source projects
-- 📫 How to reach me ...
+- :sunglasses: Feel free to fork and collaborate on my projects

 <!---
 TavoJG/TavoJG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.